solderneer/solderneer/site/src/content/notes/top-of-mind.md

   - index
 ---

-**If all time were a single day, recorded human history would exist in its final second.
-How do we want to be tomorrow?**
+**If all of time were a single day, recorded human history would only exist in its final second.
+What do we want to be tomorrow?**

 I think about tools—not just their function, but the way they shape us.
 My favourite tools are extensions of thought: precise, responsive, alive in my hand.
 A soldering iron, a pencil, an electric screwdriver humming with purpose.
 There’s magic in the way a good tool bridges what is and what could be.